 - Legal & General is one of the UK’s leading providers of responsible passive funds

-- We think this fund offers an attractive blend of responsible and passive investing across emerging markets
+- We think this fund offers an attractive blend of responsible and passive investing across global markets

 - It could be a good addition to a broader responsible investment portfolio

-- This fund was recently added to our Wealth Shortlist of funds chosen by our analysts for their long-term performance potential
+- This fund is on the Wealth Shortlist of funds chosen by our analysts for their long-term performance potential

 How it fits in a portfolio

-The Legal & General Future World ESG Emerging Markets Index fund is a good option for broad exposure to a range of large and medium-sized companies in emerging markets, while being mindful of environmental, social and governance (ESG) issues.
+The Legal & General Future World ESG Developed Index fund is a good option for broad exposure to a range of large and medium-sized companies in developed markets, while being mindful of environmental, social and governance (ESG) issues.
+While the fund predominately invests in larger companies, it also invests in some smaller companies in line with the benchmark.
+These are usually subject to more extreme price movements, which can increase risk.

-Legal & General has been running index tracker funds longer than most.
-It’s also one of the largest providers of tracker funds and has the biggest index team in the UK.
-That means it’s got the resources and expertise to track indices closely, and the scale to keep charges to a minimum.
+Legal & General Investment Management (LGIM) has been running index tracker funds longer than most and is one of the largest providers of this type of fund.
+It also has one of the biggest index teams in the UK, which comprises of 25 fund managers who are supported by two analysts.
+This means it’s got the resources and expertise to track indices closely, and the scale to keep charges to a minimum.

-It’s not always possible to invest in every company in the Index and in the same proportion because it's difficult to buy and sell the smallest companies quickly or at low cost, which impacts performance.
-This is why the fund adopts a partial replication approach which helps it to closely match the performance of the index.
+The team would preferably invest in every company in the index and in the same proportion.
+However, this is not always possible because it's difficult to buy and sell the smallest companies quickly or at low cost, which could ultimately impact performance.
+This is known as partial replication and helps to closely match the performance of the index.

 The index increases investments in companies that score well on a variety of ESG criteria – from the level of carbon emissions generated, to the number of women on the board and the quality of disclosure on executive pay.
-It also reduces exposure to companies that score poorly on these measures.
-The fund also invests in smaller companies which feature in the benchmark, these companies can be subject to more extreme price movements, and this can increase risk.
+If companies score poorly on these measures the index reduces exposure.

-The advantage of reducing investments in poorly-scoring companies, rather than selling their shares completely, is that the Legal & General team can engage to help them improve.
+The advantage of reducing companies that score poorly, rather than selling their shares completely, is that because the team still own some shares, they can engage to help them improve.
 An increased investment in exchange for improvement on various factors is also a good incentive, so investors' money makes a positive difference.

 The fund won't invest in persistent violators of the UN Global Compact Principles (a UN pact on human rights, labour, the environment and anti-corruption) or companies involved in tobacco and controversial weapons (such as cluster munitions, anti-personnel mines and chemical and biological weapons).
 The fund’s exclusions include companies that earn more than 20% of their revenues from the mining and extraction of thermal coal, as well as companies that derive more than 20% of their revenues from thermal coal power generation and oil sands.

-Legal & General has continued to develop their passive fund range over the last 30 years.
-It has just over £470bn invested in this part of the business, allowing it to offer a wide range of index-tracking options.
+LGIM has continued to develop their passive fund range over the last 30 years.
+At the end of December 2022, it had around £445bn invested in this part of the business, allowing it to offer a wide range of index-tracking options.

 It’s built a team of experienced passive fund specialists and they’re innovative too.
-If an index doesn’t exist for a sector they’d like to track, they’ll often work with index providers like Solactive in the case of the Future World ESG Emerging Markets Index, so they can track it.
+If an index doesn’t exist for a sector they’d like to track, they’ll often work with index providers (like Solactive in the case of the Future World ESG Developed Index) to create a suitable index for them to track.

 The team running this fund work closely with various risk departments across the business.
 We believe this provides support and adds challenge where appropriate.

-Employees are also encouraged to participate in Legal & General’s share save scheme which should encourage them to be more engaged with the growth of the company.
+Employees are also encouraged to participate in LGIM's share save scheme which should encourage them to be more engaged with the growth of the company.
 In addition, a portion of portfolio managers’ bonuses are invested into the funds they manage.
 By doing this, their interests are further aligned with the investors in the fund.

-The fund has an ongoing annual charge of 0.20%.
-This is more expensive than some other emerging markets trackers, but we think it's a reasonable price to pay given the additional ESG analysis that takes place.
+The fund has an ongoing annual charge of 0.15%.
+This is more expensive than some other global market trackers, but we think it's a reasonable price to pay given the additional ESG analysis that takes place.
 Our platform charge of up to 0.45% per annum also applies.

-The fund has a relatively short track record, but Legal & General’s team has a longer one managing a range of other tracker funds.
+While the fund has a relatively short track record, the team has a longer one managing a range of other tracker funds.
 Their size, experience and expertise running index tracker funds gives us confidence the fund will track its index tightly and efficiently over the long term, although there are no guarantees.

 |Annual percentage growth|